camunda/camunda-modeler-plugins/README.md

+> Looking for a starting point to create you own plugin?
+Checkout our [plugin starter project](https://github.com/camunda/camunda-modeler-plugin-example) or consult the [plugins documentation](https://github.com/camunda/camunda-modeler/tree/master/docs/plugins).

 # Camunda Modeler Plugins :electric_plug:

 This repository contains a number of plugins for the [Camunda Modeler](https://github.com/camunda/camunda-modeler).

-If you're looking for a starting point for creating you own plugins have a look at [this](https://github.com/camunda/camunda-modeler-plugin-example) example project.

 ## Style Plugins